iLib-js/ilib-loctool-arb/README.md

 # ilib-loctool-arb
-An ilib loctool plugin to parse and localize arb files
+An ilib loctool plugin to parse and localize arb files.

 ## Configuration

-By default, plugin will localize source `intl_messages.arb` file. e.g. `/asset/l10n/intl_messages.arb`,  and write localized file to a same location with name intl_[locale].arb e.g. `/asset/l10n/intl_es.arb`.
+By default, plugin will localize source `intl_messages.arb` file.
+e.g. `/asset/l10n/intl_messages.arb`, and write localized file
+to a same location with name `intl_[locale].arb`
+e.g. `/asset/l10n/intl_es.arb`.

 ## ARB File
 [ARB - Application Resource Bundle](https://github.com/google/app-resource-bundle/wiki/ApplicationResourceBundleSpecification) is a file format for localization basedon JSON with the resource entries encoded as JSON object.
-Each object consists of a resource key with an optionsl attribute.
-ARB files are used to localize apps build with [Flutter](https://flutter.dev/)
+Each object consists of a resource key with an optional attribute.
+ARB files are used to localize apps build with [Flutter](https://flutter.dev/).

-###  intl_message.arb file
+###  intl_messages.arb file
 The `intl_messages.arb` file is generated `extract_to_arb.dart` program provided by [intl_translation](https://pub.dev/packages/intl_translation)

 Example file: